Renewed fighting, refugees in south of Sudan

 South Sudan seceded from Sudan -- at the time Africa's largest country -- six years after a cease-fire that ended decades of civil war between north and south.
 South Sudan denies Khartoum's accusations that it is supporting the rebels.

-SPLM-North battled alongside the South in the civil war but its areas of influence remained north of the border after separation in July.
-The oil-producing south voted to split from the north in a January referendum promised in a 2005 peace deal, the Comprehensive Peace Agreement (CPA).
+The Sudan People's Liberation Movement-North (SPLM-N) battled alongside the South during the civil war but fell north of the border after separation in July.
+The oil-producing south voted to separate from the north in a January referendum promised in a 2005 peace deal, the Comprehensive Peace Agreement (CPA).

 "We urge them to go back to the CPA and the popular consultations for resolving the issue."